withcatai/node-llama-cpp/README.md

 ## Features
 * Run a text generation model locally on your machine
-* Metal and CUDA support
+* Metal, CUDA and Vulkan support
 * Pre-built binaries are provided, with a fallback to building from source without `node-gyp` or Python
 * Chat with a model using a chat wrapper
 * Use the CLI to chat with a model without writing any code